stadium-software/validations-cheatsheet/README.md

 !TextBox.Text || TextBox.Text.length > 8
 ```

+# Regular Expressions
+A wide range of validations can be performed with the help of regular expressions.
+However, regular expressions are not always easy to write.

 ## Use AI to generate a RegEx
-A wide range of string validations can be performed using regular expressions, but regular expressions are not always easy to write.
 If you need a specific RegEx, but are not sure how to write it, I came across a function in the Google Gemini AI tool that will generate a RegEx from a text prompt.

 [Google AI Studio RegEx Text Prompt](https://aistudio.google.com/app/prompts/regexed)